nitishSr/vax/README.md

 # vax
-Covid-19 Vaccine slot availability tool
+Covid-19 Vaccine slot availability web utility built in Python and Flask.

-## About
+### About
 Web utility that helps user to search for vaccine slots.
 Currently, supports searching by area pin code.

+### Pre-requisites
+Python 3+ installed

-## Gettin Started
+### Getting Started
-In order to use this locally, follow the below steps -
+In order to use the app locally, follow the below steps -

 - Clone the repository
   ```